 A great education should also be an affordable one, and 80% of our students receive financial aid — usually in a combination of scholarships, loans, grants and work-study.

 To apply for financial aid, submit the Free Application for Federal Student Aid (FAFSA) as soon as Oct.
 1 for maximum financial aid consideration.
-Our Financial Aid Department uses the FAFSA results to determine what kind of aid you’re eligible to receive.
+Our Financial Aid and Scholarship Offices use the FAFSA results to determine what kind of aid you’re eligible to receive.

 Have a Question?

 We’re here to help!
 Don’t hesitate to reach out — someone will get back to you shortly.

 UWM awards nearly $22 million in student scholarships annually.

 Visit the Panther Scholarship Portal to learn more.

 This scholarship is offered in varying amounts to students with at least a 3.4 high school GPA (unweighted).
 The Chancellor’s Merit Scholarship is renewable for up to four years, resulting in $2,000–$6,000 total in award amount received.
 Qualifying students receive this scholarship automatically upon full-time enrollment and are notified of their award after they’re admitted.
 No scholarship application is required!

 Full-ride scholarships to increase